 According to 2018 research, most affluent households allocate an average of 20% of their spending to transportation-related expenses.
 This makes it the largest area of spending, aside from actual housing costs.

 When you decide that it’s time to buy a car, be sure to consider all the associated additional costs, such as insurance, gas, and parking.
-After taking these into account, you can find that a mid-range affordable brand such as Volkswagen makes more sense, and find the best vehicle finance options for you so that you don’t go over-budget.
+After taking these into account, you can find that a mid-range affordable brand such as Volkswagen makes more sense, and find the best vehicle finance options for you so that you don’t go over budget.

 Buying a home will probably be the most significant expense of your life.
 As a rule of thumb, it’s recommended to spend around one-third of your income on housing.
-The numbers vary depending on your situation – if you are relatively debt-free, for instance, you can afford spending up to 41% of household income on housing.
+The numbers vary depending on your situation – if you are relatively debt-free, for instance, you can afford to spend up to 41% of household income on housing.

 Note that similar numbers apply even if you’re currently renting.
 So if you’d like to be able to set aside some money, see to it that your expenses for rent and utilities are around a third of your total income.

-When you have sufficient resources, pursuing higher education can provide you a significant return on investment.
+When you have sufficient resources, pursuing higher education can provide you with a significant return on investment.
 Statistics show that graduates with successive degrees have better job opportunities compared to college graduates, who, in turn, have better prospects compared to non-graduates.